5jt/dyalog-cookbook/manuscript/08_handlingErrors.md

 Copy `Z:\code\06` to `Z:\code\07`.

 For the implementation of global error handling we need APLTree's `HandleError` class.
 For calling the exported EXE we need the `Execute` class.
+Therefore we add both to the DYAPP.
 Edit `Z:\code\v07\MyApp.dyapp`:

 ~~~
 Target #